How Our Household Composting System Works

 No liquids.

 When your bucket is full, you request a collection.
+We:

 -

-Collect food waste across Bristol
+collect food waste across Bristol

 -

-Swap your full bucket for a clean one
+swap your full bucket for a clean one

 -

-Top up your bokashi bran
+top up your bokashi bran

 Collections are planned to keep routes short, efficient, and local.

-Nothing is transported out of the city.
+Food waste is not transported out of the city.

-3. Fermentation Stabilises Nutrients
+3. Fermentation Protects Nutrients

-Before composting, food waste is:
+Before composting, all food waste is:

 -

-Fermented using bokashi microorganisms
+fermented using bokashi microorganisms

 -

-Acidified to prevent nutrient loss
+acidified to prevent nutrient loss

 -